 Quick answer

-A first edition of Ontogeny and Phylogeny by Stephen Jay Gould (Belknap Press / Harvard University Press, 1977) is identified by: Belknap Press of Harvard University Press first printing, no statement of a later printing; issued in a priced dust jacket.
-US true first (Harvard/Belknap).
+A first edition of Ontogeny and Phylogeny by Stephen Jay Gould (Belknap Press / Harvard University Press, 1977) is identified by: Belknap Press of Harvard University Press first printing, with no statement of a later printing on the copyright page; collates roughly xvi plus 501 pages with figures, tables, notes, bibliography, glossary and index.
+US Belknap Press / Harvard University Press, 1977, is the true first.

 Checklist — a true first has these:

-- Belknap Press of Harvard University Press first printing, no statement of a later printing; issued in a priced dust jacket
+- Belknap Press of Harvard University Press first printing, with no statement of a later printing on the copyright page; collates roughly xvi plus 501 pages with figures, tables, notes, bibliography, glossary and indexP-029554

 - Publisher imprint reads Belknap Press / Harvard University Press